Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

 The fake clues are excellent.
-They clearly describe 'theater' and 'short videos/social media' which are distinct from 'TV Show' and have no overlap.
+They strongly and plausibly describe 'Romance' ('love, passion, emotional connections') and then pivot to 'Comedy' ('lighthearted narratives with humor, aiming to entertain and amuse').
+They completely avoid any connection to 'Drama' and are highly deceptive.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices